 Each time you apply to renew your registration, you make a declaration that you have (or have not) met the registration standards for your profession.
 The audit requires that you provide further information to support your declarations.

 Your audit notice letter will identify which standard/standards are being audited.
 One or more of the following four mandatory registration standards may be audited.

 The audit covers the period 1 June 2015 to 31 May 2016 and all questions on your audit checklist relate to this period.
 The below registration standards were in place during this period.

 Under the Health Practitioner Regulation National Law, as in force in each state and territory, AHPRA can request (on behalf of a National Board) you to provide evidence, within 28 days, that you meet the standards, as declared in your previous annual statement.

 Your annual statement is made when you apply to renew your registration.
 It is supported by a declaration confirming that it is ‘true and correct’.

 The annual statement also includes (among other things) statements about whether:

-Below is a sample of templates to help you fulfill the requirements of the audit.
+To help you fulfil the requirements of the audit a number of guidance documents and templates are available.
 You can print and complete these then submit them as part of your audit response.

 If you need more information, please email the audit team at firstname.lastname@example.org, or call the customer service line Monday to Friday, 9am to 5pm on 1300 419 495.